codeandclay/game_of_life/readme.md

 The Game of Life models the life and death cycles of a population of cells on a two-dimensional grid.

-As it stands it's pretty sloooow.
-Grid sizes of 50x50 are fine – there's a noticeable lag with larger grids.

 You can run a simulation in the terminal:

 ```bash